EndevorLoad Utility enables you to load one or more members (elements), from data sets external to

 This section describes the

-CA EndevorLoad Utility request syntax, detailing the structure of and rules concerning the LOAD MEMBER command.
+EndevorLoad Utility request syntax, detailing the structure of and rules concerning the LOAD MEMBER command.
 The final section provides a working example of the Load process, on a step-by-step basis.

 LOAD requests can be created manually, using the LOAD request syntax, or can be generated by the

-CA EndevorInventory Analyzer as part of the analysis process.
+EndevorInventory Analyzer as part of the analysis process.
 The method used is at your discretion; the results of the load processing are the same.

-CA EndevorLoad Utility is simple to operate and involves two basic steps:
+EndevorLoad Utility is simple to operate and involves two basic steps: